meefs/prvhash/README.md

 system's behavior aligns with known principles of algebra and recursion, requiring no appeal to external agency.

+However, this does not tell anything about what we actually perceive.
-However, if one also considers an approximately similar examples of Mandelbrot sets, Wolfram state automata imagery, the evidence for an "external agency" builds-up, and may cause a "quantum leap" in understanding of the core of mathematics.
+If one also considers an approximately similar examples of Mandelbrot sets, Wolfram state automata imagery, the evidence for an "external agency" builds-up, and may cause a "quantum leap" in understanding of the core of mathematics.